embrace-io/embrace-docs/content/android/_index.md

 Embrace requires the following:

 * Android 4.1 (API 16) or later
-* Gradle 4.4 or later
+* Gradle 5.1 or later
-* Android Build Tools Plugin 3.+
+* Android Gradle Build Tools Plugin 3.1.0+
 * Java 8

 If you use a version older than any of those listed above, please contact us via